Getting started: GitHub

 - In my oricutron.cfg file, the rom names and default machine are commented out with a semi-colon - be sure to remove semi-colons from these two lines before saving the config file!

 Once you have done the above, fire up the emulator, it should boot in to the dflat ROM - you can now start to program directly on the Oric using dlfat syntax!
-See below for link to documentation (which is WIP).
+See GitHub links above to wiki pages documentation.

-Note that dflat is BETA - and will be for a while.
-I am working on finalising and also utilities to allow transfer of programs to and from a real Oric.
+This is is BETA project - and will be for a while.
+I am working on finalising and also adding utilities to allow transfer of programs to and from a real Oric and PC editor (including syntax highlighting).

-Come back soon for updates, but if you want to start knowing more about dflat and my homebrew computer, have a look at my other project here:
+I started this language for my homebrew computer.
+If you want to start knowing more about dflat origins and my homebrew computer, have a look at my other project here: